-- 9. In this schedule, the following definitions shall apply: - (a) "grassland holding" means a holding where 80% or more of the net area available for application of livestock manure is grass; - (b) "grazing livestock" means cattle (with the exclusion of veal calves), sheep, deer, goats and horses, and - (c) "grass" means permanent grassland or temporary grassland (temporary implying leys of less than four years).
+9. In this schedule, the following definitions shall apply:

-GIVEN under the Official Seal of the Minister for the Environment, Heritage and Local Government this 26th day of March 2009.
+- (a) "grassland holding" means a holding where 80% or more of the net area available for application of livestock manure is grass; - (b) "grazing livestock" means cattle (with the exclusion of veal calves), sheep, deer, goats and horses, and - (c) "grass" means permanent grassland or temporary grassland (temporary implying leys of less than four years).

-JOHN GORMLEY,
+GIVEN under the Official Seal of the Minister for the Environment, Heritage and Local Government, 20 December 2010.

-Minister for the Environment, Heritage and Local Government.
+JOHN GORMLEY, Minister for the Environment, Heritage and Local Government.